Themis3000/lazy_db/README.md

 With very quick retrival and insertion times, this database is meant to strike a balance of retrieval/insertion speed and memory usage.

+Because no external dependencies used, with package is extremely lightweight.

 The database supports integers, strings, lists of integers, bytes, and dictionaries.
 This database best fits a scenario where each key has a lot of data stored under it.
 Scenarios where you have many values are under 100 bytes in size this database is not very well suited for.

 Install with `pip install lazy-database`